shria-devarakonda/FateChange/README.md

 # FateChange
-Using REST API technology with Flask, I have created a software that will change your life Top tier gitposting
+Using REST API technology with Flask, I have created a software that will change your life.

+Top tier gitposting